Isi-dev/ComfyUI-UniAnimate-W/README.md

 **<font color=red>&#10004; Note </font>**:

-- > In the 'Align & Generate poses for UniAnimate' node, the first frame in the target pose sequence is used to calculate the scale coefficient of the alignment.
-Therefore, if the first frame in the target pose sequence contains the entire face and pose (hand and foot), it can help obtain more accurate estimation and better video generation results.
+- > In the 'Align & Generate poses for UniAnimate' node, The first frame of the target pose sequence is used to calculate the scale coefficient for aligning the pose sequence with the reference image.
+If this frame includes the entire face and full-body pose (hands and feet), it will result in more accurate estimations and better video generation results.

-- > To run the "Animate image with UniAnimate" node, **~12G** GPU memory will be used.
-If your GPU is smaller than this, you can change the  `max_frames: 32` to other values, e.g., 24, 16, and 8.
+- > To run the "Animate image with UniAnimate" node, **~12GB** of GPU memory will be used.
+If your GPU has less memory, you can reduce the max_frames value from 32 to 24, 16, or 8.

 - > You can also generate a video first, and then upload the last frame of the video as a pic to generate the next frames with `useFirstFrame` set to true in the `Align & Generate poses for UniAnimate` node.